keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

 **User Goals:** Make it easier and more fun to read AT Media properties by making relevant content easier to find.<br>
 **Metrics:** Social sharing and Unique sessions.

-### The Process
+### The Work
-Out of the gate our cross-functional team came together to define a common-sense scope for our project.
+Our cross-functional team came together to define a project scope.
 What came out of that were a few ideas on how we could make this engaging and fun for readers to navigate the three categories of content we want to deliver.
 Some questions started to crop up:
 - Could we make it feel magical?
 - A choose your own adventure game?
 - A survey of some sort?